mztaylor7/wonderfund-rewards/README.md

   </a>
 </p>

-> This is the client & server side code for the rewards/pledges microservice that for a crowdfunding application.
+> This is the client & server side code for the rewards/pledges microservice for a crowdfunding application.

 ### 🏠 [Homepage](https://github.com/mztaylor7/wonderfund-rewards#readme)